SkyTruth/skytruth-30x30/cms/Documentation.md

 This API provides a single source for accessing open source data related to terrestrial and marine conservation.
 For most users, we recommend using the 30x30 web application, which provides a visual interface for exploring the complete set of conservation data layers.

+## ⚠️ ${\color{red}Upcoming \space Breaking \space Changes}$ ⚠️

+A major update of the API will occur sometime in between December 2205 and March 2026 that will introduce breaking changes to the API response contract.
+We will notify our users of this change when it is planned.
+In order to safeguard yourself against these changes you can add the following header to your request

+${\color{lightgreen} Strapi-Response-Format: v4}$

 ## Base URL

 ```bash